 Right across from the bus terminal in Punta Del Este at Parada 1, Bravo Beach, is ” The Hand.”

-It is difficult not to see.
-The Hand is only the tips of three fingers and a thumb rising out of the beach, but it motions to you to come closer.
+It is difficult not to see the outside beach sculpture if you are anywhere near it.
+The” Hand” is only the tips of three fingers and a thumb rising out of the sand, but the fingers motion to you to come closer.

-This sculpture was created in 1982 by a Chilean sculptor Mario Irarrazabel as part of an art competition and it wasn’t, at first, the most favored of projects.
+This sculpture was created in 1982 by a Chilean sculptor Mario Irarrazabel as part of an art competition and it wasn’t, at first, his most favored project.

 The fingers rise out of the sand higher than most people stand.
-The materials are concrete and steel, and the gray exterior coating on the fingers has resins that hold up to the weather and give the feeling of flesh to the digits.
+The fingers are concrete and steel, and a gray exterior coating on the fingers has resins that hold up to the weather and give the feeling of flesh to the digits.

-This afternoon visitors pose, touch the fingers, hug the Hand.
+This afternoon visitors pose, touch the fingers and hang out around the” Hand.”

-One morning, it might rise up a bit more, all the way to the wrist.
+One morning, the Hand might rise from the sand a bit more, exposing its wrist.

-We would need a ladder to climb up and pose for pictures standing in the palm. .
+We would then need a ladder to climb up and pose for our picture sitting in the huge palm. .

-Regardless of your taste in art, the ” Hand ” will always be a manicurist’s dream job.
+Regardless of your art taste, the ” Hand ” will always be a manicurist’s dream job.